dnsimple/dnsimple-support/content/articles/advanced-editor.markdown

 To delete a record, click on the red cross icon at the end of the record row.

-**WARNING:** Please note that there is no confirmation and no undo, currently the only way to restore a deleted record is to create it again.
+<warning>Please note that there is no undo.
+The only way to restore a deleted record is to create it again.</warning>

 ![Delete Record](http://f.cl.ly/items/0D2R2a0l0b3Y1H3U3c0Y/dnsimple-record-delete.png)